Sample ID

 Now

 Working from my studio in Schiedam.
-12-hour days.
+Running 12-hour days between client dev work and SampleSync.

-The edge: I've lived both sides — specifying and producing.
-No one else building sample-tracking software has worked in a material factory and watched their own samples vanish.
+No one else building sample-tracking software has manufactured material samples and watched their own products vanish into architectural firms.

 If Your Samples Are Disappearing Into the Void

-I've been the architect losing days to discontinued materials.
+I've been the architect losing days when materials got discontinued.

-I've been in the factory watching 80% of samples vanish.
+I've worked in the factory watching 80% of samples vanish with no follow-up.

 - 500 samples tracked